kiba/Writings/fac/chp6_middle_of_nowhere.md

 "It seemed that someone with the resource of kingdom had set up a fortress and an army," Oliver said.
 "There's military vehicles scattered throughout, as well construction equipment, industrial facilities....and..."

 "It appeared that our mysterious fortress builder have technologies that aren't available to us," Whittle interjected.
+"Objects seemed to disappear or appears from thin air, carried by those drones."

 "Right.
 And they hadn't shot us down, despite being completely capable of doing so.
 They even pinged us with communication we couldn't understand.
 Even now, they aren't attacking us."